-The HR Appraisal & Assessment System is a core part of the human resources organization that helps employees fully demonstrate their capabilities in a motivated and rewarding manner.
+The HR Appraisal & Assessment System is a core part of the human resources organization that helps employees fully demonstrate their capabilities in a motivated and rewarding manner, and we have introduced an evaluation and reward system that provides clear incentives based on performance starting from the FYE 2025.
 It covers all ITOCHU Corporation employees.
 One part of the system is Management By Objectives (MBO), by which we assign individual employees with targets that match up with the management plan, then confirm execution.
 This approach helps us carry out business strategies.